 The submitted FAFSA has incomplete data

-If you didn’t answer certain questions or provide certain information on the FAFSA, you may be subject to having your application verified.
+If you didn’t answer certain questions or provide certain information on the FAFSA, you might be subject to having your application verified.

 The submitted FAFSA has inaccurate or contradictory information

-If the information that you listed on the FAFSA doesn’t make complete sense, such as having contradictions or having inaccurate information, you may be subject to having your application verified.
+If the information that you listed on the FAFSA doesn’t make complete sense, such as including contradictory or inaccurate information, you may be subject to having your application verified.

 The FAFSA application has estimated information